Max Rose (film)

-Max Rose is a 2016 American drama film written and directed by Daniel Noah, and distributed by Paladin Films.
+Max Rose is a 2013 American drama film written and directed by Daniel Noah, and distributed by Paladin Films.
 The film stars Jerry Lewis, Kevin Pollak, Kerry Bishé, Claire Bloom and Dean Stockwell.
 Its story follows a jazz pianist who suspects that his wife of 65 years may have been unfaithful.

 The film was among the last released for Jerry Lewis, Dean Stockwell and Mort Sahl, before their passings in 2017 and 2021 respectively, although Lewis and Stockwell filmed scenes for other films later that were released before Max Rose, including The Trust, Persecuted, and Entertainment.

 The film was produced by Lightstream Entertainment and Rush River Entertainment.
-An initial cut of the film was shown at the 2013 Cannes Film Festival.
-It grossed $4,000 in its opening weekend, and $66,680 worldwide, and has an approval rating of 37% based on 43 reviews Rotten Tomatoes.
+The film premiered at the 2013 Cannes Film Festival.
+It was released theatrically on September 2, 2016.

 Plot

 Max Rose is an aging jazz pianist who learns that his wife of 65 years may have been unfaithful to him.
 Though his career was not everything he had hoped it would be, Max Rose always felt like a success because his beautiful, elegant wife, Eva, was by his side.
 While going through her things, however, Max discovers an object bearing an intimate inscription from another man, a shocking revelation that leads him to believe his entire marriage, indeed, his entire life, was built on a lie.
 Coping with anger, withdrawal and his own fragile health, Rose embarks on an exploration of his past, all the while searching for Eva's mystery suitor, hoping to find the answers he needs to be at peace.